-There is an opportunity for descendants of soldiers who fought in the Battle of Fromelles to gather in Sydney to say G’day and Thank-you to some of the key people in the Fromelles story.
-They have been involved in raising awareness of the Battle of Fromelles, the search for soldiers who were buried by the Germans after the Battle and the campaign for their location, investigation, exhumation, and reinterment in the Fromelles (Pheasant Wood) Military Cemetery or the on-going quest to identify these soldiers and honour each of them with a named headstone.
+More than 70 descendants of soldiers who fought in the Battle of Fromelles, members of the Families and Friends of the First AIF, the Fromelles Association, the Australian Branch of the Western Front Association and World War One Descendants gathered at Club York, 99 York St, Sydney to say G’day and Thank you to some of the key people in the Fromelles story who have been involved in raising awareness of the Battle of Fromelles, the search for soldiers who were buried by the Germans after the Battle, and the campaign for their location, investigation, exhumation, and reinterment in the Fromelles (Pheasant Wood) Military Cemetery, or the on-going quest to identify these soldiers and honour each of them with a named headstone.

 Lambis Englezos AM who identified that the number of Australian soldiers killed in the battle did not match the number of soldiers buried by British and Australian forces in named and un-named graves and that some burial locations were therefore “missing”.
 It was the start of his quest to locate and honour these men.

 Ray Martin AM whose 2006 story on the Battle of Fromelles on 60 Minutes featured FFFAIF’s French Member Yves Fohlen, which had such an impact that Ray has included it in his autobiographical Stories of my Life.

 Chris Bryett, founder of Recovering Overseas Australian Missing (ROAM) who advocated for DNA testing and formed a privately funded team of internationally recognised experts to investigate the Pheasant Wood location.

 Patrick Lindsay AM whose book Fromelles, published in 2007 did much to raise awareness of the research and campaigning of Lambis Englezos and his team and Chris Bryett with ROAM for the investigation of the “missing” soldiers of the Battle of Fromelles.